Kai-Karren/portfolio/README.md

 I am currently hosting my website https://kaikarren.de using GitHub Pages with an GitHub Actions CI/CD pipeline.

 ### Template and Examples
-I have a variety of public example and template repo here on GitHub.
+I have a variety of public example and template repo here on GitHub like the [Java Template](https://github.com/Kai-Karren/java-template) or the example on how to dockerize a Go application [here](https://github.com/Kai-Karren/go-docker-container-example).

 ### SDE (Java, Kotlin)
 **Closed source**</br>